drGalapagos/SupportNightmares/README.md

           - *a [`caseResources`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/caseResources) folder for supporting documents such as the [`250228_00_01.jpg`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/caseResources/250228_00_01.jpg) file,*
           - *the [`250228_drgalapagos_001_0_case.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_0_case.md) main case file  documenting the events in the case,*
           - *along with the [`250228_drgalapagos_001_1_analysis.md`](./Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_1_analysis.md) analysis file  dissecting the case.*

+**6. Send a pull request / add your contributions to the main repository**
+  - Finalize the contribution by adding it to the main repository
+  - Indicate whether your contribution should be further processed into a blog post or any other artifact.

 ## Contributions and suggestions are welcome 🙌 and highly encouraged 💪!